Kiri Te Kanawa: Early years in London

 In 1966, without an audition, she enrolled at the London Opera Centre to study under Vera Rózsa and James Robertson, who reputedly said Te Kanawa lacked a singing technique when she arrived at the school but had a gift for captivating audiences.
-She first appeared on stage as the Second Lady in Mozart's The Magic Flute, as well as in performances of Purcell's Dido and Aeneas in December 1968 at the Sadler's Wells Theatre.
-She also sang the title role in Donizetti's Anna Bolena.
-In 1969, she sang Elena in Rossini's La donna del lago at the Camden Festival, and was also offered the role of the Countess in The Marriage of Figaro after an audition of which the conductor, Colin Davis, said, "I couldn't believe my ears.
+She first appeared on stage as the Second Lady in Mozart's The Magic Flute.
+On a recommendation by Richard Bonynge, she changed to soprano training in 1967.
+When she performed the title role of Purcell's Dido and Aeneas in a concert performance that year, music critic Alan Blyth predicted that she was to be the "opera star of the next decade". in December 1968 she repeated the role at the Sadler's Wells Theatre.

+She also performed the title role in Donizetti's Anna Bolena.
+In 1969, she appeared as Elena in Rossini's La donna del lago at the Camden Festival.
+Praise for her Idamante in Mozart's Idomeneo led to an offer of a three-year contract as junior principal at the Royal Opera House, where she made her debut as Xenia in Boris Godunov and a Flower Maiden in Wagner's Parsifal in 1970.
+She was offered the role of the Countess in Mozart's Le nozze di Figaro after an audition of which the conductor, Colin Davis, said, "I couldn't believe my ears.
 I've taken thousands of auditions, but it was such a fantastically beautiful voice."
-Praise for her Idamante in Mozart's Idomeneo led to an offer of a three-year contract as junior principal at the Royal Opera House Covent Garden, where she made her debut as Xenia in Boris Godunov and a Flower Maiden in Parsifal in 1970.
-Under director John Copley, Te Kanawa was carefully groomed for the role of the Countess for a December 1971 opening.
+Under director John Copley, Te Kanawa was carefully groomed for the role for a December 1971 opening.